adap/flower/baselines/feddebug/README.md

 ## Citation

-If you publish work that uses Fed_Debug, please cite FedDebug and Flower as follows:
+If you publish work that uses feddebug, please cite FedDebug and Flower as follows:

 ```bibtex
 @inproceedings{gill2023feddebug,